Our Resources

 - Images and display materials

-The ABAaNA Early Intervention Programme was developed in response to a recognised need to support families of very young children (0 to 2 years) with an evolving developmental disability (e.g. following birth asphyxia).
-It was developed from both GTKCP and the Juntos programmes and focuses on supporting children and their families in the first 1000 days of life.
-ABAaNA material is available in English and Chiurwanda and include:
+The Baby Ubuntu Programme was developed in response to a recognised need to support families of very young children (0 to 2 years) with an evolving developmental disability (e.g. following birth asphyxia).
+It was developed from both the original GTKCP and the Juntos programmes, and focuses on supporting children and their families in the first 1000 days of life.
+Baby Ubuntu material is available in English and Kinyarwanda and include:

 - A facilitator manual